Holiday Stress - How to Survive

 The major reason for the stress is that reality does not meet the expectations or that the reality is well beyond our control.
 Expectations are set high by all the media advertisements, the countless joyous holiday movies (rebroadcast every year), and the seemingly endless number of holiday parties (where only a Grinch would be out of sorts).
 Of course, the reality is we are the same people during the holidays as we are any other time and things are not always perfect – we might have suffered a major loss, we might have a chronic illness, we certainly have friends and even family with whom we are not completely happy to see for an endless number of reasons.
 The added stress this year for us older folks in this continuing economic slump is that we are on a fixed income and our retirement income is likely significantly down.

 Of course, these factors are not the only reasons that the holiday season brings stress.
 There are a host of contributing causes.
 First, of all our routines are interrupted and this affects our rest.
 Sleep is vital to a sense of well being and if we miss it, then stress is the outcome.
 Then there are the dietary indiscretions that inevitably occur at the series of parties beginning at Thanksgiving and lasting to New Year’s day.
-Throw in alcohol that seems to be more plentiful than ever during the holidays, and this contributes to poor judgement in many things.
+Throw in alcohol that seems to be more plentiful than ever during the holidays, and this contributes to poor judgment in many things.

 Travel is often a part of the holidays – either going to see children or other family or having visitors to our home.
 Travel itself is stressful, especially these days given the problems with the airport security and fewer flights and higher costs.
 House guests (yes, family are your guests) make for an especially stressful time with meal preparations and planning of events so that all those under the roof are “entertained.”
 Conversely, for some there are no guests and this is a very lonely time and the joy of others only magnifies our loneliness.
 For our fixed budgets the holidays pose some financial problems due to the gifts, parties, travel and general spirit of the time (nobody wants to seem like Scrooge.)